irshadgit/dremio-play-ground/README.md

 * kubectl port-forward svc/myminio-hl 9000 -n minio

+# Things to do
+* Create job for hive metastore creation
+* Completes the S3 bucket creation and sample S3 file loads.
+* Job to loads the Iceberg tables from the S3 loaded data sets.
 # Issue encoutnered
 * https based access was failing.
 Disabled ssl for minio using helm chart.
 Settings for spark accessing minio